-Net cash used in investing activities from continuing operations during the three months ended March 31, 2023, was approximately \$548,000, which consisted of \$400,000 related to the acquisition of Expo Experts, \$116,667 related to additional investment in RemoteMore, and \$32,000 related to investments in developed technology and computer equipment purchases.
+Net cash used in investing activities during the three months ended March 31, 2024, was approximately \$83,000 which consisted of investments in developed technology and computer equipment purchases.

-Net cash used in investing activities from continuing operations during the three months ended March 31, 2022, was approximately \$2,000, related to computer equipment purchases.
+Net cash used in investing activities during the three months ended March 31, 2023, was approximately \$548,000 which consisted of \$400,000 related to the acquisition of Expo Experts, \$117,000 related to additional investment in RemoteMore, and \$32,000 related to investments in developed technology and computer equipment purchase.